cenkalti/dalga/README.md

     {"job":"1234","routing_key":"check_feed","interval":60,"next_run":"2014-11-11T22:12:41Z"}

+GET may return 404 if job is not found.

 Cancel previously scheduled job:

     $ curl -i -X DELETE 'http://127.0.0.1:34006/jobs/check_feed/1234'
     HTTP/1.1 204 No Content
     Date: Tue, 11 Nov 2014 22:13:35 GMT

+Delete may return 404 if job is not found.

 Set `one-off=true` to schedule a one-off job: